Ask a COVID-19 Question

 - Are there restrictions on intercity or interstate travel?
 Yes.

-- Islands with confirmed COVID-19 patients have been placed under travel lockdown, with arrivals and departures to those islands prohibited.
+- Islands with confirmed COVID-19 patients are placed under travel lockdown, with arrivals and departures to those islands prohibited.

 - Are U.S. citizens required to quarantine?
 No.